 In September 2015, Jory took part in Great Lake Baroque's inaugural performance, and November 2015 found him in Norway for performances of Benjamin Britten’s A Midsummer Night’s Dream with Bergen National Opera and a special ‘Symfonisk maraton’ concert in which he co-directed the Bergen Filharmoniske Orkester.
 In December 2015, he was heard in New York in a sold-out solo recital at Carnegie Hall.

-In March 2018, Jory celebrates the release of a new studio recording with Baroque flautist Stephen Schultz of Sonatas for flute and harpsichord by Johann Sebastian Bach.
+In March 2018, Jory celebrated the release of a new studio recording with Baroque flautist Stephen Schultz of Sonatas for flute and harpsichord by Johann Sebastian Bach.
 This was followed in May 2018 by the release by Cedille Records of his new recording of Bach’s Sonatas for violin and harpsichord, featuring GLB recital partner Rachel Barton Pine.
 Forthcoming later in 2018 is O barbaro Amore, a recording of chamber duets by Agostino Steffani on the Musica Omnia label.
 Jory’s Sono Luminus recording of Bach’s Partitas for solo harpsichord (BWV 825 - 830) was released to widespread praise in November 2016, expanding a discography that includes critically-acclaimed recordings of solo, chamber, and operatic repertories.
 Jory's Sono Luminus recordings Toccatas and The Complete Harpsichord Works of Rameau were nominated for GRAMMY® awards for Best Classical Instrumental Solo.

-In addition to Great Lakes Baroque's and Florentine Opera's January co-production of Blow's Venus and Adonis and Purcell's Dido and Aeneas, 2018 engagements include Jory’s début with The Cleveland Orchestra, with which ensemble he will perform Francis Poulenc’s Concert champêtre, and playing pianoforte continuo and Glockenspiel in performances of Mozart’s Die Zauberflöte under the baton of Yannick Nézet-Séguin.
+In addition to Great Lakes Baroque's and Florentine Opera's January co-production of Blow's Venus and Adonis and Purcell's Dido and Aeneas, 2018 engagements included Jory’s début with The Cleveland Orchestra, with which ensemble he will perform Francis Poulenc’s Concert champêtre, and playing pianoforte continuo and Glockenspiel in performances of Mozart’s Die Zauberflöte under the baton of Yannick Nézet-Séguin.

 To learn more about Jory's work and view a complete list of upcoming engagements, please visit his website.